LuchaBeast/und-logs-analysis/README.md

 ## PostgreSQL views created to query the data

-The following views were created in PostgreSQL to simplify the SQL queries in the Python code.
+The following views were created in the PostgreSQL database to simplify the SQL queries in the Python code.

 Please use the following queries to recreate the views for yourself: